-19. 21-00159 DISPOSITION OF REAL PROPERTY - PORTION OF 711 NORTH HAYNE STREET real property currently addressed as 711 North Hayne Street (Parcel Reference No. 000S009020012140) via sale in the amount of \$40,278 plus coverage of closing costs to Emerald Coast Utility Authority (ECUA), which staff has determined to be a fair offer.
-Further, that City Council authorize the Mayor to take all necessary actions to execute any deeds, contracts, or subsequent related documents for the disposition of this property.
+16. 21-00159 DISPOSITION OF REAL PROPERTY - PORTION OF 711 NORTH HAYNE STREET real property currently addressed as 711 North Hayne Street (Parcel Reference No. 000S009020012140) via sale in the amount of \$40,278 plus coverage of closing costs to Emerald Coast Utility Authority any deeds, contracts, or subsequent related documents for the disposition of this property.
 Finally, that City Council authorize that all net proceeds from the property's sale are placed in the Housing